AxdeKlerk/SLP/DEBUGGING.md

 **Lesson Learned:**
 When creating a new *Heroku* app, it may retain environment variables (like `DATABASE_URL`) from earlier linked services.
 If not explicitly changed, the app will connect to the previous database, even if the project is new.
 Always inspect and update `DATABASE_URL` after setting up a new deployment.
 Special characters in credentials must be percent-encoded to avoid connection errors.

+### Offcanvas Navigation Error

+**Bug:**
+The navigation links inside the mobile offcanvas menu would not redirect properly.
+Clicking them closed the menu but did not trigger navigation, even though the same links in the inline (desktop) menu worked fine.

+**Fix:**
+Removed the `data-bs-dismiss="offcanvas"` attribute from each `<a>` tag inside the offcanvas.
+This attribute was closing the drawer but also blocking the link’s natural navigation behaviour.

+**Lesson Learned:**
+If links inside a *Bootstrap* offcanvas are meant to load a new page (like *Django* `{% url %}` links), there is no need for `data-bs-dismiss`.
+The page reload will automatically hide the offcanvas, so adding dismissal attributes can actually break expected link behaviour.